openframeworks/ofSite/_documentation/utils/ofThread.markdown

 _inlined_description: _

 Get a reference to the underlying Poco thread.

 Poco::Thread provides a clean cross-platform wrapper for threads.
 On occasion, it may be useful to interact with the underlying Poco::Thread directly.

-***return:***
-	A reference to the backing Poco thread.
+Returns: A reference to the backing Poco thread.